-Summer 2019 However, this endeavor was somewhat more difficult (to put it mildly) when the decided to move Da Vinci’s famous masterpiece into Medici Gallery – marking its first relocation in 14 years.
+Summer 2019 However, this endeavour was somewhat more difficult (to put it mildly) when the decision to move Da Vinci’s famous masterpiece into Medici Gallery – marked its first relocation in 14 years.

 When will the Mona Lisa return to its original site?

-After it was moved from Salle des Etats in the Louvre to its Galerie Medicis, the Mona Lisa became the center of a media storm.
+After it was moved from Salle des Etats in the Louvre to its Galerie Medicis, the Mona Lisa became the centre of a media storm.
 Why?
 The reason?
-To facilitate the renovation of the former in preparation of an exhibit in honour of Da Vinci’s death in Oct.
+To facilitate the renovation of the former in preparation for an exhibit in honour of Da Vinci’s death in Oct.

 The confusion caused by the Louvre’s July move has been reported in headlines since July.
 The museum hosts an average of 30,000 visitors per day.